Rain gutter: Finlock gutters

 Finlock gutters, a proprietary name for concrete gutters, can be employed on a large range of buildings.
 There were used on domestic properties in the 1950s and 1960s, as a replacement for cast iron gutters when there was a shortage of steel and surplus of concrete.
 They were discredited after differential movement was found to open joints and allow damp to penetrate, but can be fitted with an aluminium and bitumastic liner.
 Finlock concrete gutter units are made up of two troughs – one is the visible gutter and the other sits across the cavity wall.
 The blocks which can range from 8 to 12 in can be joined using reinforcing rods and concrete, to form lintels for doors and windows.

 Vernacular buildings

 Guttering can be made from any locally available material such as stone or wood.
 Porous materials may be lined with pitch or bitumen.

 Shapes

-Today in Western construction we use mainly three types of gutter - K-Style, round, and square.
+Today in Western construction we use mainly three types of gutter profiles - Fascia style, half round, and box.
 In days past there were 12 gutter shapes/styles.
-K-Style gets its name from its letter designation being the eleventh out of the twelve.